 - And anything else that was blended to a pureed consistency.

 I really enjoyed mashed potatoes in chicken broth at this point.
-Honestly, I thought it was the best thing ever.
-At this time, I added in 1 multi-vitamin per day, preferably a chewable.
+I thought it was the best thing ever.
+I was also told to add in 1 multi-vitamin per day, preferably a chewable.
 I personally crushed the Bariatric Advantage multivitamin with my meds and had to use two because it was requested if I used that brand, to do two by my surgeon.
 I had to crush mine for all five of the post op weeks.
 Not sure if that’s common or because I’m bipolar and on so many different medications.
 Again, check with your surgeon if you have questions.

 You must remember at this point, that you cannot have liquids with meals.
 You need to wait at least half an hour after eating to have a liquid.
-They told me that I could drink up to five minutes before a meal and I learned the hard way that I need to wait a full hour before I can drink after.
+I was told I could drink up to five minutes before a meal and I learned the hard way that I need to wait a full hour before I can drink after.
 It’s all a big learning process.
 Be curious as to how your body reacts to different triggers and events.

 Oh I could not wait for this point.
 I was in heaven eating refried beans and guacamole.
 Week 4 was soft foods and my mind if not my body was ready for them.
 I noticed some regurgitation at this point because I was so hungry I was eating too fast.
 Make sure you consistently chew 30 times per bite.
 I forgot to do that.
 You also want to make your meal last about half an hour.
 Stop between bites.
 Don’t sip anything.